-While the book of Jeremiah is written to the nation of Israel, there are many principles that can be gleaned with application to other nations and situations, including America.
+While the book of Jeremiah was written to the nation of Israel, there are many principles that can be gleaned and have application to other nations and situations, including America.

 In spite of what you hear on the news and in the classroom today, America was founded by godly men on godly principles.
 For two centuries God used us to spread the Gospel, to protect the weak, and to be a beacon of hope and rescue.
 Because of that God blessed us with great resources, an abundance of ideas and creativity, and spiritual and physical protection.

 But, as a whole, we have rejected the very God who has blessed and protected us.
 We have loved our sins and hated truth.
 We have rewritten history to suit our purposes and redefined right and wrong.
 In fact, we have called evil good and good evil.
 We have become tolerant of sin, murder, and idolatry; and intolerant of truth and righteousness.
 And when things turned badly, like the Israelites, we fled to Egypt.